onatolumayowa/Rock-Paper-Scissors-Game-using-python/README.md

 Now anywhere we have r, p, s we replace them with our constant.
 So if you have to change the choices in future, there is only a single place you have to modify.

-click [on here]( to see the full code after refactoring using the DRY principle
+click [on here](https://github.com/onatolumayowa/Rock-Paper-Scissors-Game-using-python/blob/main/DRY%20(code).py) to see the full and final code after refactoring using the DRY principle

 ### Conclusion